wrgr/cppbook/assignments.md

 ### Core Assignment 51 - STEM Activity: Code Academy I

+This point is earned by completing Units 1 and 2.
+(4 python lessons), and uploading a screen shot showing that the lessons are complete.
+Pro assignments are not required.

 #### [](#ca052)

 ### Core Assignment 52 - STEM Activity: Code Academy II

+This point is earned by completing Units 3 and 4.
+(4 python lessons), and uploading a screen shot showing that the lessons are complete.
+Pro assignments are not required.

 #### [](#ca053)